-4.1.16 Digital Signing
+5.1.17 Digital Signing

 PDFreactor is able to sign the PDFs it creates.
 This allows to validate the identity of the creator of the document.
 A self-signed certificate may be used.
-A keystore file in which the certificate is included, is required.
+A keystore file in which the certificate is included, is required to sign PDFs with PDFreactor.